 Is World War II history being taught positively in Germany?

 Yes.
-Germany is one country that tries its best to teach history fairly and openly, so teachers can explain what happened during World War II and why.
+Germany is one country that tries its best to teach history fairly and openly so teachers can explain what happened during World War II and why.

 Does Germany celebrate WW2?